Girls’ LEAP empowers girls and gender expansive youth through an affirming community of peers and caring adults.

-Girls’ LEAP is keeping girls safe by teaching them skills to resolve conflicts without physical fighting.
+Girls’ LEAP keeps girls and gender expansive youth safe by teaching them skills to resolve conflicts without physical fighting.

 Girls’ LEAP participants complete standardized pre- and post-program survey to collect quantitative data about safety skills, self-awareness, self-confidence, attitudes towards conflicts and fighting, and sense of support.
 Staff also collect personal empowerment stories in participants' own words that provide additional context to quantitative data.